Nek5000/NekDoc/source/problem_setup/features.rst

    \overline{u'u'}=\overline{u^2}-\overline{u}^2

-Note that by default, ``avg_all`` does NOT output enough information to reconstruct the turbulent heat fluxes.
-Currently, custom user code is necessary to accomplish this.

 .. _features_filt:

 ------------------
 Filtering
 ------------------

-Nek5000 includes two options to implement an explicit filter.
+Nek5000 includes two options to implement a stabilizing filter.
+Both methods will drain energy from the solution at the lowest resolved wavelengths, effectively acting as a subgrid scale dissipation model.
+A filter is necessary to run an LES turbulence model in *Nek5000* and high-order methods in general, as they lack the numerical dissipation necessary to stabilize a so-called *implicit LES* method, which relies on a lack of resolution to provide dissipation.
+Both methods described here demonstrate spectral convergence for increasing polynomial order.
-Both options use the same approach, but the high-pass filter includes an additional weighting term to make it independent of time-step size.
+Both options use the same underlying convolution operation, but apply it in different ways.

 ...............
 Explicit Filter
 ...............

+The explicit filter is based on a method described by Fischer and Mullen [Fischer2001]_.
+It is so named as it applies a low-pass filtering operation directly to the solution variables at the end of every time step, **explicitly** filtering the solution.

+:Note:
+  The explicit filter is applied after every time, consequently its strength is dependent on time step size.

 .. code-block:: ini